 - Video Quality: 4K at 30fps video

 If you’re looking for flexibility, resolution, speed, and other video capabilities, you can never go wrong with this Canon EOS R5 camera.
-This Canon EOS R5 is a full-frame mirrorless and capable of handling almost everything in cinematography.
+This Canon EOS R5 is a full-frame mirrorless camera and is capable of handling almost everything in cinematography.

 Canon EOS R5 has been around since 2020, and in most battles, it still comes up as the winner as the best all-around camera.
 First, its biggest and unbeatable flex is the 45-megapixel sensor that offers 8K live recording, 12fps mechanical shooting, and highlights 5-axis sensor-shift image stabilization.